 - 2.1 Where an actuary holds a Dual Appointment, the following principles apply in addition to any principles and requirements set out in the Code: - 2.1.1 The actuary must act with the highest standards of integrity in his or her dealings with the trustees and the Sponsoring Employer concerned. - 2.1.2 The actuary must not allow the advice or services that he or she provides to either the trustees or the Sponsoring Employer to favour the interests of the other party without the first party's knowledge.
-In addition, the fact that the advice favours one party must be stated in the advice in accordance with paragraph 6.1(b). - 2.1.3 To ensure that the trustees and the Sponsoring Employer are clear as to how any conflicts of interests that arise will be dealt with and how any information may be shared or withheld in particular circumstances, the actuary must put in place a Protocol for managing conflicts of interests at the commencement of the Dual Appointment. - 2.1.4 The actuary must abide by the terms of the Protocol in his or her subsequent actions. - 2.1.5 If there is a conflict of interests between the trustees and the Sponsoring Employer such that the actuary cannot act in accordance with an agreed Protocol, the actuary must disqualify himself or herself from acting under the Dual Appointment. - 2.1.6 The actuary must communicate effectively with both the trustees and the Sponsoring Employer, while respecting any confidentiality agreements and/or restrictions on sharing of information that may be agreed between the parties under the Protocol or otherwise, and must ensure that communications are accurate and are not misleading. - 2.2 Where two actuaries within the same firm are appointed to provide actuarial advice and actuarial services in respect of the same defined benefit pension scheme, they must also adhere to the principles in section 2.1 above to the extent that they are relevant to the Appointments.
+In addition, the fact that the advice favours one party must be stated in the advice in accordance with paragraph 6.1(b). - 2.1.3 To ensure that the trustees and the Sponsoring Employer are clear as to how any conflicts of interests that arise will be dealt with and how any information may be shared or withheld in particular circumstances, the actuary must put in place a Protocol for managing conflicts of interests at the commencement of the Dual Appointment. - 2.1.4 The actuary must abide by the terms of the Protocol in his or her subsequent actions. - 2.1.5 If there is a conflict of interests between the trustees and the Sponsoring Employer such that the actuary cannot act in accordance with an agreed Protocol, the actuary must disqualify himself or herself from acting under the Dual Appointment. - 2.1.6 The actuary must communicate effectively with both the trustees and the Sponsoring Employer, while respecting any confidentiality agreements and/or restrictions on sharing of information that may be agreed between the parties under the Protocol or otherwise, and must ensure that communications are accurate and are not misleading.

+- 2.2 Where two actuaries within the same firm are appointed to act as Scheme Actuary and provide actuarial advice and actuarial services to a Sponsoring Employer in respect of the same defined benefit pension scheme and it is likely that the actuaries will be required to advise the trustees and Sponsoring Employer respectively on the same or substantially similar matters, they must also adhere to the principles in section 2.1 above to the extent that they are relevant to the Appointments.
 In addition: - 2.2.1 The actuaries concerned must ensure that the independence of their services or advice is no less than would apply if actuaries from separate firms had been appointed unless the trustees and the Sponsoring Employer agree otherwise in relation to a particular matter or matters. - 2.2.2 The actuaries concerned must not access or share information regarding their colleague's client without appropriate approval.